Scholarships and Funding

 Each year our students present their work at the Warwick Postgraduate Colloquium in Computer Science (WPCCS), our annual departmental conference.
 The conference includes talks and poster presentations with prizes awarded within each track.
 Postgraduate students also engage in smaller group meetings and presentations throughout the year to share and discuss their work in a collaborative and supportive environment.
 Our students are expected to attend this as part of their training programme.

 Seminars and Talks

-The department is proud to host a distinguished external speaker every fortnight at our Computer Science Colloquium.
-Talks are followed by informal discussions with the speaker over tea/coffee and cake.
+The department hosts a distinguished external speaker every fortnight at our Computer Science Colloquium.
+Talks are followed by discussions with the speaker over tea/coffee and cake.